 Over just the past five years, many stars including Cate Blanchett, Jillian Michaels, Denise Richards, Kristin Davis, Hoda Kotb, Charlize Theron, Viola Davis to name a few have adopted domestically and internationally.
 Every time a celebrity magazine features the beautiful new baby photos and story of the seemingly quick adoption process questions arise.
 How did they adopt so quickly?
 Did they receive special treatment due to their celebrity status or wealth?
 Did they skirt laws or regulations in the country of origin?
-Although all fair and understable inquiries, the answers may not be as salacious or unscrupulous as originally thought.
+Although all fair and understandable inquiries, the answers may not be as salacious or unscrupulous as originally thought.

 Wealth versus Fame

 Forming your family through adoption can be expensive, whether it be through a private domestic or intercountry adoption.
-In a 2012 interview with Yahoo, Adam Pertman, the author of Adoption Nation and Founder of National Center on Adoption and Permanency, shared:
+In a 2012 interview with Yahoo, Adam Pertman, the author of Adoption Nation and Founder of the National Center on Adoption and Permanency, shared:

 “Adoption outside of foster care, particularly so for infant adoptions and international adoptions, has come to be quite expensive and that locks a lot of people out.
 Does power, influence, money make a difference?
 Yeah, it does in every realm that we’re aware of, but a wealthy surgeon probably gets the same sort of treatment as a wealthy movie star, just that nobody’s following the surgeon around with cameras.”

 Often the process of adopting privately in the United States can take a few years.
-Celebrities with the financial means to pay for an expensive adoption attorney who is connected to individuals and agencies speeds up the process of finding an expectant mother who is making an adoption plan for their baby.
-The Child Welfare Information Gateway’s November 2016 report on average adoption expenses shows that the cost of a private domestic adoption can range from $20,000 to $45,000 with an adoption agency, $15,000 to $40,000 for completing an independent adoption with an adoption attorney (this does not include advertising costs–which can exponentially increase this cost based on budget for advertising where allowed) and $20,000 to $50,000 for an intercountry adoption.
+Celebrities with the financial means to pay for an expensive adoption attorney who is connected to individuals and agencies speed up the process of finding an expectant mother who is making an adoption plan for their baby.
+The Child Welfare Information Gateway’s November 2016 report on average adoption expenses shows that the cost of a private domestic adoption can range from $20,000 to $45,000 with an adoption agency, $15,000 to $40,000 for completing an independent adoption with an adoption attorney (this does not include advertising costs–which can exponentially increase this cost based on a budget for advertising were allowed) and $20,000 to $50,000 for intercountry adoption.

-For example, Malawi is not party to the Hague Convention and various financial incentives to the country or orphanage, etc. may help speed up the process of being matched with a child.
+For example, Malawi is not part of the Hague Convention and various financial incentives to the country or orphanage, etc. may help speed up the process of being matched with a child.
 “Cult of Celebrity” author Cooper Lawrence, “cites Madonna’s adoption of David Banda from Malawi as an example of wealth (but perhaps not celebrity) making things easier.
 ‘If you remember, [Madonna] had trouble adopting David from Malawi until she started throwing cash into it.
 Most of us can’t do that.
-Both Madonna and Angelina Jolie have the multi-millions of dollars that are needed in order to improve conditions for children still in those countries, such as funding orphanages directly.’”
-Obviously there is much controversy regarding celebrities skirting requirements (like Malawi’s requirement for prospective adoptive parents to reside in the country for 18 months).
+Both Madonna and Angelina Jolie have the multi-millions of dollars that are needed to improve conditions for children still in those countries, such as funding orphanages directly.’”
+Obviously, there is much controversy regarding celebrities’ skirting requirements (like Malawi’s requirement for prospective adoptive parents to reside in the country for 18 months).
 There is also a fear that celebrity parents visit an orphanage and choose a child to bring home with them, which also seemed to be the case based on reports of Madonna’s most recent adoption of her twin daughters from Malawi.